consulo/consulo-dev.github.io/docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 }
 ```

-Next, you should create a `DomFileDescription` object, pass to its constructor the root tag name and root element interface, and register it with extension point `consulo.dom.fileDescription`.
+Next, you should create a `DomFileDescription` subclass, pass to its constructor the root tag name and root element interface, and annotate it with `@ExtensionImpl` to register it.

-> **NOTE** Please use extension point `consulo.dom.fileMetaData` instead and specify `rootTagName` and `domVersion`/`stubVersion` in `plugin.xml`.
+> **NOTE** You can also use `DomFileMetaData` instead and annotate your subclass with `@ExtensionImpl`, specifying `rootTagName` and `domVersion`/`stubVersion` as constructor parameters.

 You can now get the file element from `DomManager`.
 To get the "239" value, you only have to write the following code: